Nuclear Engineering Program Educational Objectives

 - Graduates are prepared to provide appropriate nuclear and radiological engineering expertise to the Army.

 - Graduates communicate effectively, orally and in writing; providing clear instructions to subordinates and feedback to supervisors.

-- Graduates continue to grow intellectually and professionally - as Army officers and as engineers.
+- Graduates and continue to develop and grow their intellect, professionalism, and character - as Army officers and as engineers.

 Nuclear Engineering Student Outcomes

 The nuclear engineering student outcomes are that cadets possess or must attain:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.